Go Back TestMagic Forums > Admissions > PhD in Economics

 Although, the drawback is that LORs from unknown foreign authors as will be the case in 99% of applications will be discounted.
 This leads to greater competition, a little unfairness but I think one which is heavily justified.

-I think there was this case in NJIT or NYU (cannot remember which) which came out in the Times of India where an Indian student and a Chinese student where caught using wrong letter of reference information.
+I think there was this case in NJIT or NYU (cannot remember which) which came out in the Times of India where an Indian student and a Chinese student where caught using wrong LOR information.

 Ok.
 End of Rant.
 I am a bit frustrated about my LORs going to be discounted although I didn't write them (though I saw them)